Skip to content

 What does prayer look like in practice?

 In the Bible, we find prayers involving both groups and individuals.
-Sometimes the context is public (like in a worship service), and sometimes it’s private (like an individual or group praying in a house).
+Sometimes, the context is public (like in a worship service), and sometimes, it’s private (like an individual or group praying in a house).
 Prayers can even be sung.
-In fact, the Psalms are songs which are predominantly prayers directed toward God.
+In fact, the Psalms are songs that are predominantly prayers directed toward God.

 Prayer isn’t supposed to be a means of impressing others (Mathew 6:5-6).
 And there is no prescribed length.
 In fact, Jesus warns against piling up empty words (Matthew 6:7).
 So you’ll find biblical prayers that include a single word or sentence (Mark 11:9, Luke 18:13), though many are much longer (I Kings 8, Psalm 119).